Eliphaz: Third Discourse

 22:30 He shall deliver the island of the innocent: and it is delivered by the pureness of thine hands.

-Job complains of the false judgment of his friends and longs for the righteous judgment of God.
+Like all godly people Job complains of the false judgment of men and longs for the righteous judgment of God.

 Job 23:1 Then Job answered and said, 23:2 Even to day is my complaint bitter: my stroke is heavier than my groaning.
 23:3 Oh that I knew where I might find him [God] ! that I might come even to his seat!
 23:4 I would order my cause before him, and fill my mouth with arguments.